Community Food Bank

 Our on-site greenhouse and expanded community garden provide fresh, organic produce from April-November to an average of 50 families each month.
 All the planting, weeding, and harvesting is done by an amazing group of green-thumbed volunteers.

-Southern Frontenac Community Services is a member of the Ontario Association of Food Banks.
-Membership means that we adhere to nutritional guidelines, and will benefit from any potential corporate donations, and grant opportunities offered through the network.
+Southern Frontenac Community Services is part of the Feed Ontario network and benefit from potential corporate donations, and grant opportunities offered through them.

 Donations of food or cash are always appreciated.
 Items most in need include: children's snacks, peanut butter, canned meats and fish, pork and beans, pasta sauce, canned stew and chili, soda crackers, mac and cheese, and juice.
 Monetary donations for perishable items such as milk, fruit and vegetables are always appreciated. soap, shampoo are always welcome.
 Hygiene items such as soap, shampoo, diapers and baby wipes are also appreciated.